cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ ./build-images.sh
 ```

-You can build the relayer image manually or just start the network via `docker-compose` and let it build the missing image for the `hermes` relayer:
+You can build the relayer image manually, or just start the network via `docker-compose` and let it build the missing image for the `hermes` relayer:

 ```
 $ cd cosmos-ibc-docker/tokentransfer